Certificate in Electrical Engineering, Digital Design and The Arts

 Courses must be taken on a letter-grade basis.

-Students must complete an FKL general education math course prior to enrolling in EEL 3924 and/or EGN 3060.
+Depending on year of first enrollment at USF, students may be required to complete an FKL general education math course prior to enrolling in EEL 3924 and/or EGN 3060.

 This certificate is offered for degree-seeking students only.